Trazodone for Dogs: Dosage, Side Effects, and Alternatives

 Certain drugs such as Carbamazepine, Modafinil, Phenobarbital, Phenytoin, and Rifampicin can decrease the effect of Trazodone.

-If you’re looking for a natural alternative to Trazodone for your dog, you might want to talk to your vet about CBD.
-CBD works with your dogs endocannabinoid system, which is related to many bodily systems, including those which regulate anxiety.
+CBD works with your dog's endocannabinoid system, which is related to many bodily systems, including those which regulate anxiety.